Case Study: Power Plant Hydrogen Explosion

 Key findings included:

-- Improperly sized rupture disk – The rupture disk rating was understood to be based on a US Department of Transportation (DOT) set pressure instead of the American Society of Mechanical Engineers (ASME) rated pressure which was required for this vessel.
+The rupture disk rating was understood to be based on a US Department of Transportation (DOT) set pressure instead of the American Society of Mechanical Engineers (ASME) rated pressure which was required for this vessel.
 The rating on the rupture disk was improperly set between 3600 to 4000 psi even though the vessel was rated to only 2450 psi.
 However, while this set pressure was improper for an ASME-rated vessel, the rupture disk rating was not the cause of the failure.
 Due to other maintenance failures, the rupture disk failed prematurely at an estimated pressure of 1800 psi during the hydrogen transfer from the tube trailer.

-- No management of change (MOC) for disk maintenance – Management of change was not followed during the replacement of the rupture disk just six months before the incident.
+Management of change was not followed during the replacement of the rupture disk just six months before the incident.
 An incorrect disk type was installed, and non-OEM parts with questionable compatibility were used to connect to the original relief body.

-- Indications of corrosion on the disk – Because of improper maintenance practices, uncapped vent piping exits could have allowed water to enter the system.
+Because of improper maintenance practices, uncapped vent piping exits could have allowed water to enter the system.
 Water accumulation may have caused corrosion that was found on the rupture disks.

-- Hydrogen piping in disrepair – The hydrogen vent piping was improperly constructed out of thin-walled copper, not rated for the pressure or thrust, and was severely corroded with multiple areas of localized thinning.
+The hydrogen vent piping was improperly constructed out of thin-walled copper, not rated for the pressure or thrust, and was severely corroded with multiple areas of localized thinning.
 The regulator cabinet was also not designed with hydrogen safety in mind since the cabinet was unventilated with relief valves venting inside.
 A localized fire occurred in the cabinet secondary to the initial release.

-- Improper hydrogen piping design – The copper tubing strength varied throughout the system, including some thin-walled copper intended for water service and rated to less than 500 psi.
+The copper tubing strength varied throughout the system, including some thin-walled copper intended for water service and rated to less than 500 psi.
 The prevailing standard in the US for vent piping specifies the use of Austenitic 300 series stainless steels and prohibits using copper tubing.
 During the release, the thin copper tubing was overpressurized and partially straightened under the thrust forces.
 One elbow in the vent piping blew out, likely due to a projectile impact – possibly from the rupture disk petal itself.
 The vent system was poorly designed and incapable of withstanding the thrust and pressure of an H2 release.

-- Blast origin was under the awning – Blast indicators showed that the hydrogen explosion began under the awning, although the exact ignition source is unknown.
+Blast indicators showed that the hydrogen explosion began under the awning, although the exact ignition source is unknown.
 This is often the case with hydrogen failures because its minimum required ignition energy is so low.
 Electrostatic discharge, electrical lights in the awning, and electrical panels were all potential ignition sources.

-- Failure to learn from past incidents – A similar, less severe incident occurred approximately 2-years prior at a facility owned by the same company.
+A similar, less severe incident occurred approximately 2-years prior at a facility owned by the same company.
 A rupture disk failed prematurely, resulting in the failure of a copper vent pipe and the accumulation and ignition of hydrogen.
 An investigation revealed lessons learned which would have prevented the much larger fatal incident at the sister plant had they been properly implemented.

 Hydrogen-specific risk analysis, such as WHA’s Hydrogen Combustion Risk Analysis (HCRA), can also help identify and mitigate hydrogen system and component design problems before an incident occurs.